MoserMichael/my-notes/dev-other-blog.md

 ... so no i am putting my observations over here, instead of posting them on social media (kind of)

+---14/06/23 03:43:55----------------------

+just dawned on my that Jupyter Notebook is supposed to be a form of literate programming, where documentation is a first-class citizen.

+However Knuth thought more in terms of macros, as a kind of section that is being expanded upon, and Jupyter Notebook doesn't do these.

+See more on wikipedia [here](https://en.wikipedia.org/wiki/Literate_programming)

 ---31/05/23 05:51:00----------------------

 Found an area where ChatGTP/Google Bard can be used with great benefit:  I am not an expert in frontend stuff, but now I had to fiddle with CSS style sheets - the LLM knows all the style combinations, and its recommendations worked!